spotlessmind1975/adv10en/docs/game-state.md

 ## THE STATUS VARIABLES (a,b,g,h)

-We present a different description according to the room in which the player is (see above), and the current status of the other status variables (**a,b,g,h**): this is for example the case of room no. 3, when the rope has been used.
+We present a different description according to the room in which the player is (see above), and the current status of the other status variables (**a,b,g,h**).
 To ensure the best possible description of the situation, the state of the game is represented by two related descriptions:
 * **room description**: the situation of the room and describes it in a generic way (driven by the variable **x**);
-* **status description**: it represents any additional elements that can change according to the state of the variables (driven by the variable **q**, that is a combination of status variables)
+* **status description**: it represents any additional elements that can change according to the state of the variables (driven by the variable **q**, that is a linear combination of status variables)

-Since both descriptions are always present, if there are no additional elements (**q = 0**) this is represented by a standard message (<code>NOTHING MORE</code>).
+Since both descriptions are always present, if there is no status description (**q = 0**) this is represented by a standard message (<code>NOTHING MORE</code>).

+## STATUS BASED MOVEMENT CONSTRAINTS

-In addition to explicit movement constraints, such as those induced by the matrix (see above), there are also constraints that are based on the current state variables (orange coloured background).
-Those costraints prevent the player from moving to some rooms until certain conditions are met.
-This happens, for example, in the aisle room, when a locked door block the player's exit.
+In addition to explicit movement constraints, such as those induced by the matrix (see above), there are also constraints that are based on the current state variables (orange coloured background).**Those costraints prevent the player from moving to some rooms until certain conditions are met.** This happens, for example, in the aisle room, when a locked door block the player's exit.

 State changes intersect with the [parser](parser.md).
 Infact, once the verb (**v**) and noun (**n**) have been decoded, their values are used to vary the state of the aforementioned variables.
-This variation is subject to feasibility criteria, that is (i.e.) to being  in the right room or having previously taken possession of other objects.
+This variation is subject to feasibility criteria, that is (i.e.) to being  in the right room or having previously taken possession of other needed objects.
+Once calculated, the destination room is calculated and the parser will check again the complesive result.
+If something goes wrong, it will emit an error.

 ![Example by using the rope](map_rope.png)

 To better understand the mechanism, take the example of the rope object.
 This object (**o = 1**) is located in room no. 5 (**x = 5**), and it is described on that room when the player enters.

-If the parser understand that the player has requested to take (**v = 5**) just that object, the game will check if this is possible: the rope can only be taken only and only if it has not already been taken (**a = 0**) and the player is in the room. nr.
-5.
+If the parser understands that the player has requested to take (**v = 5**) just that object, the game will check if this is possible, with this formula: the rope can only be taken only and only if it has not already been taken (**a = 0**) and the player is in the room. nr.
+5 (**x = 5**).

-In a single expression:
+In short:

 <pre>a=-(a=1)+((x=5)*(a=0)*(v=5)*(o=1))</pre>

-In the absence of one of those conditions, the state does not change at all and, in the absence of changes, the parser will emit an error.
+In the absence of one of those conditions, **the state does not change at all** and, in the absence of possession condition (**a = 1**) when user asked to take (**v = 5**) the rope (**a = 1**), the parser will emit an error.
 By using the current status variables, the program will block the movement by calculating a 0 for the destination room, if conditions are not met.
+Again, the parser will emit an error if next room is zero (**x = 0**) when a verb is a movement (**v < 5**).

 ## THE SCORE